firefly-oss/lib-common-cache/README.md

 ## ✨ Features

 - **Zero Configuration**: Works out of the box with Spring Boot auto-configuration
+- **Optional Dependencies**: Redis is completely optional - use Caffeine-only or add Redis when needed
 - **Hexagonal Architecture**: Clean separation between business logic and infrastructure
 - **Multiple Cache Providers**: Support for Caffeine (in-memory) and Redis (distributed)
 - **Reactive API**: Non-blocking operations using Project Reactor